 A lawful process meets the minimum standards of constitutional due process.
-This includes notice and the right to be heard before a fair and neutral magistrate.
+And this includes notice and the right to be heard before a fair and neutral magistrate.
 This also includes the right to challenge the government’s evidence.

 A judge can adjudicate a defendant guilty after either a fair trial or a proper guilty plea.
-In either case, the when a judge adjudicates guilt he or she certifies that a factual basis for guilt has been proven and that it was the result of a fair legal process.
+But in either case, the when a judge adjudicates guilt she certifies that:

 What about the phrase “criminal conviction?”

 Of the four Minnesota offense levels, felonies, gross misdemeanors and misdemeanors are crimes.
-A conviction for any of the three is a “criminal conviction.”
+So, a conviction for any of these three is a “criminal conviction.”